mittelmark/tmdoc/README.md

 ## See Also

 - [mkdoc](https://github.com/mittelmark/mkdoc) - converting Markdown output of
-  tmdoc to HTML or extracting Markdown documentagtion from sourc code files
+  tmdoc to HTML or extracting Markdown documentation from source code files
 - [pantcl](https://github.com/mittelmark/pantcl)  - combines functionality of
   pandoc, mkdoc, tmdoc and brings many filter for code blocks like for GraphViz, PlantUML, Shell, R and Python